dreamerslab/workspace/README.md

 - 28, all existing projects on github documented

 #### MAR
-- 31, all coke docs finished
+- 31, all coke docs and code comments finished

 #### APR
 - 1, launch washabi.fm beta1